Nasdanika/nasdanika.github.io/model/core/mapping/readme.md

 This module provides base mapping functionality and the Drawio module provides concrete implementation classes and several Drawio-specific comparators which use element properties and geometry.

 This page provides a combined documentation for both generic and Drawio-specific mapping.

+Resources:

+* [Semantic Mapping Medium Story](https://medium.com/nasdanika/semantic-mapping-3ccbef5d6c70) provides a high-level overview focusing more on the WHAT and the WHY while this page focuses more on the HOW.
-Most code snippets below are taken from the [semantic mapping demo](https://nasdanika-demos.github.io/semantic-mapping/index.html).
+* Most code snippets below are taken from the [semantic mapping demo](https://nasdanika-demos.github.io/semantic-mapping/index.html).

 [TOC levels=6]